Diagnosing Crohn's disease

-During your initial assessment, it is likely that your GP will ask you about the pattern of your symptoms and check whether there may be any contributing causes, such as:
+During your initial assessment, your GP will usually ask you about the pattern of your symptoms and check whether there may be any contributing causes, such as:

 - recent travel – for example, you may have developed travellers' diarrhoea while travelling abroad

-- whether you are taking any medication, including any over-the-counter (OTC) medicines
+- whether you're taking any medication, including any over-the-counter medicines

 - whether you have a family history of Crohn's disease

 Your GP may also carry out a series of standard tests to assess your general state of health.
 For example, they may: